shounic/docs/spawn.md

 > since the person you're spectating needs to be alive at the moment you spawn, what happens if they die?

 you spawn at home like normal tf2

+> everyone is going to go behind!!

+ok

+> you should change the plugin to do `this other thing` or add `this specific restriction` instead

+ok